ab490/Data-Classification/README.md

 a.
 Confusion matrix for each K.
 b.
 Classification accuracy for each K.

-2. Normalised all the attributes of seismic-bumps-train.csv using Min-Max normalization to transform the data in the range [0-1] and Normalized the test dataset using the minimum and maximum values of train dataset and save the test data as seismic-bumps-testnormalised.csv.
-Classifed every normalized test tuple using K-nearest neighbor (KNN) method for the different values of K=1, 3, and 5.
-Perform the following analysis:
+2. Normalised the data and found the:
 a.
-Find confusion matrix for each K.
+Confusion matrix for each K.
 b.
-Find the classification accuracy for each K. Note the value of K for which the accuracy is high.
+Classification accuracy for each K.

-3. Build a Bayes classifier (with unimodal Gaussian density used to model the distribution of the data) on the training data seismic-bumps-train.csv.
-Test the performance on seismic-bumps-test.csv and give confusion matrix and accuracy.
+3. Built a Bayes classifier (with unimodal Gaussian density used to model the distribution of the data) on the training data seismic-bumps-train.csv.
+Then tested the performance on seismic-bumps-test.csv and determined confusion matrix and accuracy.
-Note: Compute mean vector and covariance matrix from the training data of each classes separately.
-Use them to compute likelihood for a class.
-For computing likelihood use the expression of multivariate Gaussian density.
-(Do not use Gaussian Naïve Bayes function from sklearn).

 4. Compared the best result of KNN classifier, best result of KNN classifier on normalised data, and result of Bayes classifier using unimodal Gaussian density.